Audio Pool

 - Batch Processing: You can select and transfer dozens of folders at once.
 Octatrack Manager will handle the recursive conversion of every audio file within them.

-- External Drives: You can browse and import samples from any connected external drive or network share.
+- External Drives: You can browse and import samples from any connected external drive or shared network.